This article is also published in Holistic Parenting Magazine.

 4. Get to Know Your Neighbors

 We live in the suburbs and really do have the ideal relationship with our neighbors.
-Whether I need to borrow an egg or I am in need of wine and girl talk, our neighbors are unfaltering.
+Whether I need to borrow an egg or I am in need of girl talk, our neighbors are unfaltering.
 I lose my keys on a regular basis and the neighbors have saved us every time.
 Thank you to them for unlocking the spirit of community.

 3. Stop Comparing

 This applies when comparing mother-to-mother and child-to-child.
 But the more damaging of the two is when moms compare their children to other children.
 Every child is different and every child has their strengths.
 Of course, as parents we need to be aware of our child’s developmental milestones.
 But comparing their abilities like walking or talking to other kids their age is only creating an unhealthy competitive atmosphere.
 This can undervalue your child’s intrinsic strengths and emphasize what they have not yet learned as opposed to what abilities they already posses.
 It is beneficial to feel inspired by other children’s achievements and introduce new goals for your child, but we must value our children as individuals, each with their own agendas.

 Perhaps I am an over sharer and therefore I would benefit from some refinement, but not at the expense of losing my authenticity.
 It is essential to be honest with both yourself and others.
 What is the point of perpetuating a disingenuous life?
 Be real, faults and all.
 I remind myself often of the quote, “Those who mind don’t matter, and those who matter don’t mind.